Back to Shows Page

 Rhubarb

 For show purposes this is a vegetable.
 Select fresh, straight, long stalks.
 Trim leaves back to approximately 75mm, but do NOT trim foliage of ‘Forced’ rhubarb.
-Cut off any bud scales at the bottom and wipe clean.
+Cut off any bud scales at the bottom and wipe clean

 Shallots

 Bulbs should be well ripened with thin necks.
 Remove loose skins and roots.
 Tie or whip tops neatly.
 Stage on dry sand in saucer or tray.
-Pickling shallots are subject to a ring size (check schedule).

 Sweetcorn

 Select fresh, cylindrical cobs with fresh green husks, intact silks and up to 25mm of stalk.
 Grains should be well set up to the tip in straight rows and contain substance of the consistency of cream.
 Pull down one or two husks to expose grains.
-Neatly tuck these husks under the cob.
+Neatly tuck these husks under the cob

 Tomatoes